 Trading with leverage, also known as margin trading, can be a powerful way to engage the crypto market, as it offers a very specific set of advantages.

 What are the advantages of trading with leverage?

 First, even if you don’t have much capital to enter the market with, on AAX you can trade with up to 100x more capital than you actually put in.

 Second, depending on your view on the market, you can go ‘long’, or ‘short’.
 If you go long, it means you expect the price of the contracts to go up; if you go short, it means you expect the price to go down.
 In both cases, depending on whether or not you’ve anticipated price movements correctly, you can make a profit, and with leverage, you can maximize the yield.

-Third, futures contracts can act as a hedge against your investments on the spot market – say, if you hold Bitcoin (BTC) and the price is on a downward trend, by going short you can balance out your losses.
+Third, futures contracts can act as a hedge against your investments on the spot market – say, if you hold Bitcoin (BTC) or Ethereum (ETH) and the price is on a downward trend, by going short you can balance out your losses.

 Finally, by trading with leverage you can make substantial gains, even from minimal price movements.

 Say you want to trade into 10 BTC at a price of $10,000 per BTC.
 To open such a trade on the spot market, or in a conventional trade setting, you would need to put in $100,000 (not taking into account commission fees).
 If the price of BTC goes up by 5%, you could sell your assets for $105,000, and thus make a $5,000 profit, based on a $100,000 investment.